cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-function.md

 ## Compatibility

 This statement is partially compatible with the `ALTER FUNCTION` statement in the SQL standard.
 The standard allows more properties of a function to be modified, but does not provide the ability to rename a function, make a function a security definer, attach configuration parameter values to a function, or change the owner, schema, or volatility of a function.
-The standard also requires the `RESTRICT` key word, which is optional in Greenplum Database.
+The standard also requires the `RESTRICT` key word, which is optional in Cloudberry Database.

 ## See Also